TheoZervos/Big-Ideas-Final-Project/README.md

 * Michael Canavan : mdc117@pitt.edu
 * Kieran Duffy : kid40@pitt.edu

+*PlEASE DO NOT BOTHER EMAILING UNLESS YOU ARE A PROFESSOR OR TA

 # Used Datasets
 The datasets used in this project are availible within this GitHub Repository, however here are the links to the datasets (as well as a short description of the datasets).